sotfheif/weather-forecast-android/README.md

 # weather-forecast-android
-App showing weather forecast in current or specified location.
+App showing weather forecast in current or specified location using Open-Meteo.com to fetch data.